Oil tumbles 4% on concerns over Europe curbs, rollouts

 “Physical prices have been weaker than futures have been suggesting for several weeks now,” said Lachlan Shaw, head of commodity research and National Australia Bank.

-Additional reporting by Sonali Paul in Melbourne; editing by Susan Fenton and Jason Neely
+Reporting by Ahmad Ghaddar in London Additional reporting by Sonali Paul in Melbourne; Editing by Marguerita Choy and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.